 Example Messages

-To verify that your use case is what you say it is, we also ask for example messages or message templates that you would be sending.
-Even if you do not expect to have standard messages, try coming up with a few of your most common scenarios, especially if you are going to use the department for Announcements, to help the registry judge your validity.
-If you send messages with variables, use an example of what that variable may translate to instead of the code for the variable.
+To make sure that your use case is what you say it is, we also ask for example messages or message templates that you would be sending.
+Even if you do not expect to have standard messages, try coming up with a few of your most common scenarios.
+Textline also appends industry-standard OPT-OUT language to show the carriers that you are following the best practices.
 To help you formulate these messages, we have a few examples of our own, based on a few of the use cases above:

 Account Notifications